pji/mkname/README.rst

 How do I run it?
 ================
-To run the code:

-1. Clone the repository to your local system.
-2. Install the dependencies listed in `requirements.txt`
-3. Navigate to the root of the repository in your shell.
+The easies way to install and run `mkname` is:

+1. Ensure you are using Python 3.10 or higher.
+2. Install from PyPI using pip: `pip install mkname`
-4. Run the following command: `python -m mkname`
+3. Run the following command to see the options: `mkname -h`

 It should also be able to be imported into your Python code as a package.